 - 8 cloves of fresh garlic

-- 2 tablespoons of carrier oil garlic per clove
+- 2 tablespoons of carrier oil per clove (16 tablespoons total)

 - fork, garlic press, or blender

 - Crush the garlic using a fork, garlic press, or blender.